acosta-andres-r/readme-generator/README.md

 ### Description

-Create a command-line application that dynamically generates a professional README markdown file from user's input using the Inquirer package.
+Create a command-line application that dynamically generates a professional README markdown file from user input using the Inquirer package.

 ### Table of Contents